A heritage treasure. An amazing Story.

 Disaster struck on the 1st April 1864 when a great thunderstorm hit Ballarat and the ground under the church began to subside.
 During the next week the church was dismantled and most of the material was saved for rebuilding the church.
 This was accomplished in 12 months.
 The tower and the elaborate east window were saved.

-This year is the sesquicentenary of the Organ and the rebuilding of the Church in 1864.
+The sesquicentennial of the Organ and the rebuilding of the Church in 1864 was celebrated in 2014.
 We thank God for all his blessings and loving kindness towards all those who have gone before us and we pray that his everlasting love will continue to enfold all of us at St. Paul’s as we strive to proclaim afresh, with joy and hope, the God News of Jesus Christ to the men and women of our time.